-- Do I need to purchase and maintain hardware?
-The right solution, like the SaaS applications themselves, should be 100 percent on-demand, highly available, and require no hardware. - Are the integrations maintained over time?
-A complete solution should also insulate your business from changes in the underlying SaaS applications and ensure that you can manage users and SSO over time. - Is the integration secure and configuration free?
+- Is the integration secure and configuration-free?
 Any integration with AD should be outbound, and should take place over standard HTTPS to ensure security and avoid the need to make any changes to your existing firewall configuration. - Will the architecture degrade user experience?
 To maximize performance and user experience, an SSO solution should authenticate a user and then get out of the way.
 Routing all traffic through a proxy creates bottlenecks, degrades performance, and typically does not scale as usage increases.